briansu2004/MyReact/README.md

 <!-- Hatfield -->

-Built a web application to manage Dask Kubernetes Clusters and deployed it to Microsoft Azure, using a Golang REST API on the backend and Angular on the frontend.
+Built a web application to manage Dask Kubernetes Clusters and deployed it to Microsoft Azure, using a Golang REST API on the backend and React on the frontend.

 - Backend (Golang): Developed a robust backend using Golang and the Gin framework to create lightweight, high-performance REST APIs for managing Dask Kubernetes Clusters.
 The APIs supported dynamic provisioning, scaling, monitoring, and deletion of clusters on Azure Kubernetes Service (AKS).
-  - Implemented cluster lifecycle operations, including creation, scaling, and teardown.
+  - Implemented full cluster lifecycle operations, including creation, scaling, and teardown.
   - Used GORM to persist cluster state and configuration data.
-  - Integrated Swaggo for automated API documentation to improve maintainability and developer onboarding.
+  - Integrated Swaggo for automated API documentation, improving maintainability and developer onboarding.
-- Testing & Mocking: Applied Gomock for unit testing, creating mocked interfaces to validate cluster management logic and ensure high code quality, reliability, and test coverage.
+- Testing & Mocking: Applied Gomock for unit testing, creating mocked interfaces to validate cluster management logic and ensure high code quality, reliability, and strong test coverage.
-- Frontend (Angular): Built a responsive and modular user interface using Angular and TypeScript, following a component-based architecture.
-Leveraged Angular Services and RxJS Observables to manage state and handle asynchronous operations.
-Integrated Angular HTTPClient for secure communication with backend APIs and used Angular Material to deliver an intuitive, enterprise-grade UI.
-The frontend enabled users to visualize and manage Kubernetes clusters with near real-time updates on cluster status and resource utilization.
+- Frontend (React): Built a responsive and modular user interface using React and TypeScript, following a functional, component-based architecture with Hooks.
+  - Leveraged React Hooks (useState, useEffect, useContext) for state management and lifecycle handling.
+  - Used Axios / Fetch API for secure communication with backend REST APIs.
+  - Implemented near real-time cluster status and resource utilization views using polling and reactive UI updates.
+  - Styled the application with Material UI (MUI) to deliver an intuitive, enterprise-grade user experience.
 - Containerization & Deployment: Containerized both backend APIs and frontend applications using Docker, stored images in Azure Container Registry (ACR), and deployed them to Azure Kubernetes Service (AKS) for scalable, production-ready workloads.
-- Networking: Exposed the Golang REST API via a public IP and Kubernetes services to enable secure external access to the application.
+- Networking: Exposed the Golang REST API via Kubernetes Services and a public IP to enable secure external access to the application.

 ### Project 4